 Read full details of the PGR Special Cases: Contingency Measures.

 Why must I wait until three months before the deadline?

 We want to give you the extension appropriate to your individual circumstances and, if your deadline is more than three months away, it won’t be possible to tell how big the impact has been upon you.

 Does my supervisor or anyone else need to support the extension request?

 Your supervisor and Department will not be asked to support your extension request if it relates to COVID-19.
 They will be informed when your deadline changes.

-If the request is for more than three months, we will contact your supervisor and ask them to comment.
+If the request is for more than four months, we will contact your supervisor and ask them to comment.